Brendan Fraser wins best-actor Oscar in career comeback

-LOS ANGELES (AP) — Brendan Fraser has won the best-actor Oscar for “The Whale,” a transformative role in which he revived a career that was once so bright.
+LOS ANGELES (AP) — Brendan Fraser won the best-actor Oscar for “The Whale,” a transformative role in which he revived a career that was once so bright.

-“I started in this business 30 years ago and things didn’t come easily to me,” said Fraser, breathing heavily.
+“I started in this business 30 years ago and things didn’t come easily to me,” said an emotional Fraser, breathing heavily on stage Sunday night.
 “I just want to say thank you for this acknowledgement.”

 Fraser was one of five first-time nominees in the category, the first time that had happened since 1935.
 Fraser beat out Austin Butler of “Elvis,” Colin Farrell of “The Banshees of Inisherin,” Paul Mescal of “Aftersun,” and Bill Nighy of “Living.”